elevationtools/anyform/docs/learning.md

 #### Stage Stamp Directories
 Each stage is stamped via gomplate to its own stage stamp directory.
-These live in the deployment directory under genfiles `./genfiles/STAGE_NAME/stamp`.
+These live in the deployment directory under `./genfiles/STAGE_NAME/stamp`.
 In some cases it's possible to use the stamp directory directly.
 For example, with Terraform this is the case, the `terraform` CLI can be used in the stage stamp directory.
-Not all stages support this though, as some will expect to be run with environment variables set by Anyform.

-To make your stamped directory usable directly, like the terraform stage, be sure to only use anyform specific environment variables during stamping, and not while running the stage `ctl`.
+This is useful for advanced operations like `terraform force-unlock`.

+To make a stage implementation able to be run directly form the stamp dir, do not access `ANYFORM_*` environment variables during run-time, only during stamp-time via gomplate templating.

 Note that stages aren't stamped until AFTER all dependency stages have run successfully.
 This means dependency stage outputs (both in `./genfiles/` an